-The human eye sees the world in a roughly a 4:3 aspect ratio, though the standard ratio is moving to 16:9.
-So our brain finds the horizontal/landscape view more pleasing, NOT that smartphone vertical picture I keep seeing more and more!
+The human eye sees the world in a roughly 4:3 aspect ratio, though the standard ratio is moving to 16:9, so our brain finds the horizontal/landscape view more pleasing than the smartphone vertical picture we see far too often.

 Blain Handley, Realtor, Keller Williams